 It depends on how the fire started, but typically your vehicle isn’t covered for fire damage under your home insurance.
 If your car is the only thing that caught fire, your car insurance will be responsible for the cost.
-But if your home burned down and your car caught fire from the flames, your homeowners insurance may cover it.
+But if your home burned down and your garage and car caught fire from the flames, your homeowners insurance should cover it.